Particular/docs.particular.net/nservicebus/azure/azure-storage-queues-transport.md

 <!-- import AzureStorageQueueTransportWithAzure -->

-Alternatively, when using one of the NServiceBus provided hosting processes, you should supply the `UsingTransport<T>` on the endpoint configuration.
-In the Azure role entrypoint host, for example, it would look like this.
+Alternatively, when using one of the NServiceBus provided hosting processes, you should call `UseTransport<T>` on the existing configuration.
+In the Azure role entrypoint host, for example, it would look something like this.

 <!-- import AzureStorageQueueTransportWithAzureHost -->